thegridelectric/gridworks/docs/atn-scada-contracts.md

 **Blockchain Umpire**

-To ensure fair and transparent operation, a blockchain-based umpire serves as the authoritative arbiter of contract states.
+A blockchain-based umpire serves as the authoritative arbiter of contract states.
 The umpire does not actively control system operation, but rather serves as a trusted source of truth for Contract status (Created, Active, Completed, etc.) and other forms of performance verification.
 This will help provide a trusted foundation for dispute resolution and trading rights validation.

 **Message Sequencing**